n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 sudo repquota -u user
 ```

-To check the soft/hard limit is applied we can generate a file with a similar space:
+To check the soft/hard limit is applied, we can generate a file with a similar space:

 ```bash
 dd if=/dev/zero of=BIGFILE.iso bs=1M count=30000 # 30 Gb